iflanagan/docker-SCHA/README.md

 as things change.

+Also if you don’t want to pass the sauce_username and access key you can always export as environment variables.
+On linux or Mac edit the ~/.bash_profile and add the following lines

+export SAUCE_USERNAME=<sauce_username>
+export SAUCE_ACCESS_KEY=<sauce_access_key>

+source ~/.bash_profile

+Now you can execute the command this way

+docker run -it iflanagan/sauceconnectha:first_version $SAUCE_USERNAME $SAUCE_ACCESS_KEY Web <TunnelIdentifierName>

 The commands below Create a HIGH AVAILABILITY SAUCE CONNECT TUNNELS.
 NOTE you can open two terminal windows and execute the same command to run to truly obtain a HA environment.